 Wellington Point – King Island Walk

-Take your shoes off and feel the sand between your toes as you soak up on the sun at Wellington Point, then go for a leisurely amble to King Island, a small mangrove covered island that used to be home to a family back in the 1900s.
+Take your shoes off and feel the sand between your toes as you soak up on the sun at Wellington Point, then go for a leisurely walk to King Island, a small mangrove-covered island that used to be home to a family back in the 1900s.
 After you have worked up an appetite for walking, stop at the friendly Wishing Well Café or the Rock n’Roll Café.
 Better yet, have your meal to go and enjoy a picnic in the park.